 Areas of expertise: Pathogenic mechanisms of Parkinson’s disease (prion-like movement of alpha-synuclein and aggregation); cell replacement therapy; drug repurposing; brain repair; disease modification

-In addition to managing his laboratory at Van Andel Institute and serving as director of the Institute’s Center for Neurodegenerative Science, he is the co-editor-in-chief of the Journal of Parkinson’s Disease, a member of the World Parkinson Coalition’s Board of Directors, and chair of the Linked Clinical Trials committee, which aims to repurpose already approved drugs to treat Parkinson’s.
+In addition to managing his laboratory at Van Andel Institute and serving as VAI’s Deputy Chief Scientific Officer and director of the Institute’s Parkinson’s Disease Center, he is the co-editor-in-chief of the Journal of Parkinson’s Disease, a member of the World Parkinson Coalition’s Board of Directors, a member of the Michael J. Fox Foundation Executive Scientific Advisory Board and chair of the International Linked Clinical Trials committee, which aims to repurpose already approved drugs to treat Parkinson’s.
 Dr. Brundin also has coordinated multiple international research programs.
-He is heavily involved in the Parkinson’s community and works closely with advocates to find ways to find ways to further research and to improve the quality of life for people with Parkinson’s.
+He is heavily involved in the Parkinson’s community and works closely with advocates to find ways to further research and to improve the quality of life for people with Parkinson’s.